harelaf/Chez-Scheme-Compiler/README.md

 ## About The Project

-I developed this compiler alone in my 'Compilation Principles" course.
+I developed this compiler alone in my "Compilation Principles" course.

 In the first iteration I implemented the Reader that basically parsed the scheme code to the S-expression notation.